langchain-ai/chat-langchainjs/evals/README.md

 Once this eval completes, you can view the results inside the LangSmith dataset for the query analysis eval:

 **`<ADD SCREENSHOT HERE>`**

+retrieved docs
+dataset output

+qa:
+perform retrieval on generated query compare retrieved docs, vs dataset docs from dataset query

+compare results against other models

+manually update thumbs down outputs

+### Query Analysis Evaluation Process

+The evaluation process for query analysis is designed to assess the effectiveness of query analysis and retrieval mechanisms.
+It involves several key steps, outlined below:

+#### 1. Curate Dataset

+The dataset for query analysis is curated in two main parts:

+- **Initial Retrieval from LangSmith**: Filter conversations based on positive feedback (thumbs up) and a minimum of three messages within the conversation.
+- **Data Extraction**: From the filtered conversations, extract essential data including:
+  - **Chat History**: The sequence of messages leading up to the query.
+  - **Original Query**: The user's query that prompted the final generation.
+  - **Final Generation**: The system's response to the original query.

+This extracted data is then organized into a new LangSmith dataset.
+The dataset structure will have the chat history and original query as inputs, and the final generation as the output.

+#### 2. Run Evaluations

+With the curated dataset, the evaluation process can begin:

+- **Perform Query Analysis and Retrieval**: Using the inputs from the dataset (chat history and question), the system performs query analysis to generate a new query.
+This new query is then used to retrieve relevant documents.
+- **Evaluate Retrieved Documents**: An LLM is used to assess the relevance of the retrieved documents to the original query and the synthesized answer from the dataset.
+This evaluation determines the effectiveness of the query analysis and retrieval process.

+This structured approach ensures a comprehensive evaluation of the query analysis capabilities, focusing on the relevance and accuracy of the retrieval process in the context of the original user query and chat history.